 You can apply for ILR as a spouse under the 5-year route 28 days before completing 5 years of residence in the UK with leave to enter or remain under a spouse visa for the 5-year route.
-An application for ILR as a spouse under 5 years route is submitted to the Home Office UKVI in accordance with requirements as set out in Appendix FM of the Immigration Rules.
+An application for ILR as a spouse under 5 years route is submitted to the Home Office UKVI in accordance with requirements set out in Appendix FM of the Immigration Rules.
 You can apply for ILR as a spouse under 5 years route through Super Priority Service to get a decision on your ILR application within 24 hours.

 Free Immigration Advice For ILR As A Spouse